NVIDIA/bionemo-framework/docs/docs/user-guide/background/megatron_datasets.md

     WARNING: 'train' is the default value of `mode` in `WrappedDataLoader`.
 If not set, users might find their validation/test dataloader changes behavior by resuming from a non-zero sample index.

-## Testing datasets for megatron compatibility
+## Testing Datasets For Megatron Compatibility

 BioNeMo also provides utility functions for test suites to validate that datasets conform to the megatron data model.
 The [assert_dataset_compatible_with_megatron][bionemo.testing.data_utils.assert_dataset_compatible_with_megatron]